muhammadKholid/microservice-app/README.md

 ### Auth

-    Please make sure create '.env' file first.
-The variable is located in 'env-example' file.
-Then run 'npm run start'.
+    Please make sure create `.env` file first.
+The variable is located in `env-example` file.
+Then run `npm run start`.

 ### Order

-    Please make sure create '.env' file first.
-The variable is located in 'env-example' file.
-Then run 'npm run start:dev'.
+    Please make sure create `.env` file first.
+The variable is located in `env-example` file.
+Then run `npm run start:dev`.

 ### Product

-    Please make sure create '.env' file first.
-The variable is located in 'env-example' file.
-Then run 'npm run start'.
+    Please make sure create `.env` file first.
+The variable is located in `env-example` file.
+Then run `npm run start`.

 ## How to test each service?

 ### Auth

-    '''
+    ```
 mutation SignupUser($input: SignUpInput!) {
   signupUser(input: $input) {
     status